SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-Two/README.md

 #### How we have implemented

 We have first of all used Swagger-Editor to have a high-level view of our APIs (from a specification).
 It's top-down methodology as seen in the course.
 So we started with an already generated skeleton of code.
 Then we updated the skeleton classes as we needed.
 We implemented the JWT token for the user authentication.
+We used Interceptor in order to check if a user is logged, an admin, etc. Very useful.

+A user can only see his videogames.
+An admin can manage all other users.

 ## Links